Permanent & Total Disability

 - Extent of Injury: Probably, the most important factor in determining whether an injured worker is Permanently and Totally Disabled is the extent of injury.
 If the worker has a brain injury so profound that she cannot recall even simple tasks; or if the worker has a failed back surgery so painful that he cannot sit or stand for more than 20 minutes at a time; or if the worker’s neck and shoulder injury is so physically restrictive that turning her neck to do computer work produces constant pain and headache, each of those workers is likely to be considered permanently and totally disabled.

-If you were injured at work and think you’ll never be able to work again, you need an attorney who knows the law, knows the experts needed and is willing to fight for the benefits you deserve.
+If you were injured at work and think you’ll never be able to work again, you need a Workers Compensation attorney who knows the law, knows the experts needed and is willing to fight for the benefits you deserve.

-At Marcotte Law Firm, our lawyers have decades of experience representing workers with catastrophic injuries.
-We get our clients the compensation they deserve so they can go back to living their life.
+At Marcotte Law Firm, our Lowell Workers Compensation lawyers have decades of experience representing workers with catastrophic injuries.
+Our attorneys get our clients the compensation they deserve so they can go back to living their life.